In Association with Amazon.com

 Encouraged by his cousin, Lady Mary Wortley Montagu, Fielding began his literary career in London.
 In 1728 he wrote two plays, of which Love in Several Masques, performed at Drury Lane, ran only four nights.
 In the same year he went to the University of Leiden in the Netherlands, enlarging his knowledge of classical literature.
 After returning to England, he devoted himself to writing for the stage.
 Under the pseudonym 'Sciblerus Secundus' he wrote comic-satirical burlesques, which made him the most successful playwrigh in the British theatre.
 His rival in the theatre was John Gay (1685-1732), the writer of the highly popular Beggar's Opera (1728).
 Fielding, a descendant of the Enlish ruling elite, believed in the benefits of a hierarchial social order, whereas Gay made no difference between criminals at the bottom of society and the corrupt elite at the top. .

 Fielding also became a manager of the Little Theatre in the Haymarket.
 In 1730 he had four plays produced, among them Tom Thumb, which is his most famous and popular drama, particularly in its revised version, The Tragedy of Tragedies (1731).
 According to a story, it made Swift laugh for the second time in his life.
-In 1736 Fielding took over the management of the New Theatre, writing for it among others the satirical comedy Pasquin.
+In 1736 Fielding took over the management of the New Theatre, writing for it among others the comedy Pasquin.
 For several years Fielding's life was prosperous and full.
 His comedies earned him the title of "the English Molière".

+After studies of law Fielding was called in 1740 to the bar.
 Because of increasing illness – he suffered from gout and asthma – Fielding was eventually unable to continue as a Westminster justice.
 Physically Fielding was impressive, he was over six feet tall, with a "frame of a body large, and remarkably robust," as his first biographer, Arthur Murphy recorded.
 He was also known as a man with a great appetite for food, alcohol and tobacco; the joys of the rich diet he celebrated in the song 'The Roast Beef of Old England'.

-Amelia was written, as Fielding stated in the dedication to Ralph Allen, "to promote the cause of virtue, and to expose some of the most glaring evils, as well public as private, which at present infest the country; though there is scarce, as I remember, a single stroke of satire aimed at any one person throughout the whole."
+Although Fielding said in Tom Jones, "That monstrous animal, a husband and wife", he married in 1734 Charlotte Cradock, who became his model for Sophia Western in Tom Jones and for the heroine of Amelia, the author's last novel, which was dedicated to Ralph Allen.
+It was written, as Fielding stated in the dedication, "promote the cause of virtue, and to expose some of the most glaring evils, as well public as private, which at present infest the country; though there is scarce, as I remember, a single stroke of satire aimed at any one person throughout the whole."
 In the story an army officer is imprisoned.
 His virtuous wife resists all temptations and stays faithful to him.

-His wife's fortune Fielding spent in living and hospitality.
-He had a small income from his share of his parents' farm and a tiny annuity from an uncle.
 With Charlotte Fielding enjoyed ten years of happiness until her death in 1744, leaving him with a small son and daughter.
 Fielding had called her "one from whom I draw all the solid Comfort of my life."
-Fielding's improvidence led to long periods of considerable poverty, but he did not drift into taking bribes.
+Fielding's improvidence led to long periods of considerable poverty.
+When someone told him that a mutual friend was unhappy due to huge debts, Fielding replied: "How happy I should be if I could only get 500 pounds deeper in debt than I am already."
+(The Wordsworth Book of Literary Anecdotes by Robert Hendrickson, Ware: Wordsworth Editions, 1997, p.
+101)

 As a reward for his governmental journalism Fielding was made justice of the peace for the City of Westminster in 1748 and for the county of Middlesex in 1749.
-The position was unpaid, and thus not much admired.
+The position was unpaid, and thus not much admired, but he did not have a reputation of taking bribes.
 Together with his half brother Sir John Fielding, assistant Saunders Welch, and clerk Joshua Brodgen, he established a new tradition of justice and suppression of crime in London, organizing a detective force (with a salary), that later developed into Scotland Yard.
 Fielding's writings became more socially orientated – he opposed among others public hangings.
-From the court in Bow Street he continued his struggle against corruption and and saw successfully implemented a plan for breaking up the criminal gangs who were then flourishing in London.
-One of his most controversial cases was the riot after which a sailor was executed.
-As a vehicle for his ideas he used The Covent-Garden Journal.

 When the author's health was failing and he was forced to use crutches, he went with his wife, Margaret Collier, and one of his daughters to Portugal to recuperate in the milder air.
 His health badly damaged, Fielding died on October 8, 1754, in Lisbon.
 Fielding's travel book, Journal of a Voyage to Lisbon, in which he recorded the unhappy journey, appeared posthumously in 1755.